 Regularly moving transportation will need to be rerouted and/or rescheduled.
 Since initial storms, trucks have been diverted and idle vehicles are waiting for water to recede from roads, yards, and loading docks.

 Efforts will continue to take place and draw on resources long after flood waters recede and roads/rails/ports are reopened.
 People have been displaced from their homes and will live in recovery facilities for extended periods of time.
 Food and medical supplies will need to continually be replenished.
+With hurricanes come new air-borne and water-borne maladies, and so, vendors putting out kn95 mask for sale will be encouraged.
 Additionally, space will be needed to store building supplies and to dry out soaked materials.
 Warehouses and equipment will continue to be leveraged.

 Big oil and gas companies such as Exxon Mobil and Valero Energy have evacuated workers and shut down facilities in preparation for the storm.
 The slow-moving nature of the storm is likely to cause longer shut-downs meaning less production.